 The Showdown: EQ3 vs Lynx

 What’s the difference?
-Trauma Void™ now offers two different models of helmets.
-With the release of the Lynx, our customers can now choose between more than just their color and finish.
-We can appreciate that choosing the best riding helmet can be a big decision, so we've highlighted a few key differences (and similairities below).
+Trauma Void™ offers two different models of helmets.
+At Trauma Void we wanted to give our customers the option between more than just color and finish, so we released the Lynx in 2019.
+We know that choosing the best riding helmet can be a big decision, so we've highlighted a few key differences (and similairities below).

 |EQ3 Sizing Chart|